Skip to main content

 }

-Each time you navigate within your Superblocks app, the pageLoad event will be triggered on the page being navigated to.
-As a result, any APIs you have that run onPageLoad will run after navigation.
+Whenever you navigate within a Superblocks app, the pageLoad event will be triggered on the destination page.
+Consequently, any APIs set to run onPageLoad will execute after navigation.

-This behavior applies even when you navigate within the same page.
-For example, if you update route or query parameters using the Navigate to page action, the pageLoad event will be triggered, re-running any APIs which run onPageLoad.
+This behavior persists even when within the same page.
+For example, updating the route or query parameters using the Navigate to page action will trigger the pageLoad event, causing any associated APIs to re-run.

 Building a standard navigation bar